Join Us!

 About the UW Extension (UWE) Master Gardener Program

-The UW Laramie County Extension provides this course to Laramie County Residents at the Laramie County Community College (LCCC) Campus in Cheyenne, WY.
-This course occurs annually, typically January through March.
-Classes usually meet in the evenings, twice a week, from 6:00 pm - 9:00 pm.
-There is a fee for the UW Extension Course.
+The UW Laramie County Extension offers the UWE Master Gardener Program annually to Laramie County Residents at the Laramie County Community College (LCCC) Campus in Cheyenne, WY.
+The course typically runs January through March, with classes held twice a week in the evenings from 6:00 pm - 9:00 pm.
+There is a fee associated with the UW Extension Course.
+For more information & upcoming class dates, please contact the UW Laramie County Extension Office at (307) 633-4383.